ME-ICA/tedana/docs/building_decision_trees.rst

 of external regressors to each component time series.
 The p value might be useful for defining a statistically significant fit, while :math:`R^2` can assess whether the regressors model a meaningful amount of variance.
-That is, even if nuisance regressors, like head motion, significantly fits an ICA component time series, do not reject if they only model model 5% of the total variance of that component.
+For example, even if nuisance regressors, like head motion, significantly fit an ICA component time series, do not reject if they only model 5% of the total variance of that component.

 Users will need to specify the external regressors using the ``--external`` option.
-``--external`` takes a TSV file where each column has a header label and is the length of the fMRI time series.
+``--external`` takes a TSV file in which each column has a header label and is the length of the fMRI time series.
 This functionality can be used to integrate non-multi-echo decision criteria, such as correlations to head motion,  CSF, or respiration time series.